 Gundry’s Favorite Prebiotic Foods

-Not only is it a great source of fiber, it’s rich in healthy Omega-3 fats.
+Not only is it a great source of fiber, it’s rich in healthy Omega-3 fats, making flaxseed one of the best prebiotic foods.
 And you can bake with it.
 Add it to your favorite stir-fry or coconut yogurt.
 You can even blend flaxseed into a delicious smoothie.

 One tip: Flaxseed can go rancid pretty quickly, thanks to its high fat content.
 So, buy it whole, and grind it yourself in a coffee or spice grinder.
 And store it in the fridge or freezer to keep it fresh longer.

 Another one of the best prebiotic foods available is artichoke hearts.
 You can prepare them whole and eat them, but if you want to make your life easier, I suggest buying frozen artichoke hearts – it brings the prep work down to NOTHING.

 And, if you want a delicious, lectin-free way to enjoy those artichoke hearts, here’s one of my favorite recipes.

 They’re a cousin of onions, and if you’re not already using leeks in your cooking, you should be – they’re easy to cook with, and delicious.